dilangaem/SemiconAI/README.md

 For example, to train the model with cubic crystal systems, run the following command.  <br />
 python train.py --file_name data_file.csv --sym cubic

-To train the model with all the crystal systems, run the following command. python train.py --file_name data_file.csv --sym all
+To train the model with all the crystal systems, run the following command. <br />
+python train.py --file_name data_file.csv --sym all